nikopol/walli/README.md

 	#or
 	bin/minify-all

-if you do, don't hesitate to pull request =)
+if you do, don't hesitate to pull request your themes/improvments =)

 **TODO**